Do You Make These Critical Mistakes When Answering the Most Important Investment Banking Interview Question?

 “Walk me through your resume.”

-No matter how much experience you have or where you’ve interviewed before, you’re probably making critical mistakes that bore the interviewer and result in a “PASS” within 5 minutes of the interview starting.
+No matter how much experience you have, you’re probably making critical mistakes that result in failure within the first 5 minutes of the interview:

-But if your story is out of order chronologically just like most of Tarantino’s films are, you’re going to confuse your interviewer.
+But if your story is out of order chronologically, as most of Tarantino’s films are, you’re going to confuse the interviewer.

-Interviewees often start with college activities or work experience, then jump back to childhood or high school, then go into what they’ve been up to recently.
+Interviewees often start with activities or work experience, then jump back to childhood or high school, and then explain why they want to be bankers.

-If your life story involves Samuel L. Jackson and great dialogue this might work, but unfortunately you’re interviewing for investment banking – not writing the next great independent film.
+If you are Samuel L. Jackson, this might work, but, unfortunately, you’re interviewing for investment banking – not starring in the next great independent film.

-You should start from the beginning – whether that’s your childhood or high school (for university students) or college or post-college (for MBAs and working professionals).
+You should start from the beginning – whether that’s your youth or high school (for university students) or college or post-college (for MBAs and working professionals).

-Then, show how you became interested in finance and how each experience increased your interest in banking.
+Then, explain how you became interested in finance and how each experience moved you closer to banking.

-If you start off with “I’ve always worked extremely hard to achieve my goals,” your story is going to get a worse reception than The Matrix: Revolutions.
+If your start starts with “I’ve always worked extremely hard to achieve my goals,” then you’ll get a worse reception than The Matrix: Revolutions.

 Remember back in middle school when your English teacher taught you to show rather than tell?

-You want to show that you’re hard-working and goal-oriented with your experiences – not with lengthy exposition in the beginning.
+You want to show that you’re hard-working and goal-oriented with your experiences – not with a lengthy exposition.

-Don’t say, “I’ve always been very attentive to detail” – explain how you had to proofread a newsletter that went out to thousands of readers, or how you managed a detailed budget that required input from 15 different groups.
+Instead, explain how you had to proofread a newsletter that went out to thousands of readers, or how you managed a detailed budget that required input from 15 different groups.

-Don’t say, “I did marketing, then went into wealth management, and now want to do banking.”
+So, don’t say, “I did marketing, then went into wealth management, and now I want to do banking.”

-Also, the Managing Directors who ultimately make decisions rely on your background and story to determine if you get an offer.
+Also, the Managing Directors who make the final decisions rely on your story and “fit” to determine if you get an offer.

 How to Fix Your Story

-Take a look at your resume and figure out where you should start – what initially made you interested in finance?
+Take a look at your resume and figure out where you should start: What made you interested in finance?
 Why did you choose the school you attended?
 Did you get exposed to business or the stock market from an early age?

-Start at the beginning and lay out how each experience led you in your current direction – and at the end, explain why you want to do banking more than anything else.
+Start at the beginning and lay out how each experience led you to banking.

 Be chronological, be a storyteller, and be Mr. Spock – not The Joker.